Posted on Leave a comment

 With hybrid plants the seeds you may try to save from them are often sterile, or if the seeds do produce, they revert back to either a parent plant, or a mutated version of both parent plants.
 Not exactly what you want when trying to save seeds from a plant you liked the fruit from!

-Ability to adapt seeds to your own garden.
+Ability to adapt seeds to your own garden

 One awesome benefit of growing and saving your own heirloom seeds is that over time you can “develop”, so to speak seeds/plants that are well adapted to your own garden.
 Year-after-year saving of seeds gives you seeds that have “learned” how to adapt to your garden and gardening methods.
-“Take a nice, old variety that has a lot of redeeming qualities, and select what performs well in your garden save those heirloom seeds, and you can create your own locally adapted variety.”
+“Take a nice, old variety that has a lot of redeeming qualities, and select what performs well in your garden save the seeds, and you can create your own locally adapted variety.”

 Longer harvest time